NickAkincilar/Snowflake-3-Stage-Data-Pipeline-Setup-with-Staging-Transform-Reporting/README.md

 - ROLES x 3
-  *  IMPORT_ROLE
+  *  IMPORT_ROLE  (Can read from file stage & write to both schemas in StagingDB.
+No Access to Prod)
      ...
 USAGE only access for Warehouse "IMPORT_WH" (Can't modify/resize)
      ...
-USAGE on STAGING
+USAGE access STAGING_SOURCE for import files ...
+USAGE on STAGING_DB
        ...
-USAGE on PROD
-        ...
-Full access to REPORTING schema in PROD for all existing & new tables ...
-Full access to RAW & CLEAN schemas in STAGING for all existing & new tables ...
+Full access to RAW schema in STAGING_DB for all existing & new tables ...
+Full access to CLEAN schema in STAGING_DB for all existing & new tables ...
 No Access to PROD database

-  *  TRANSFORM_ROLE (Can read & write to STAGING.Raw + PROD.REPORTING)
+  *  TRANSFORM_ROLE (Can read & write to STAGING_DB.Clean + PROD.REPORTING, No Access to STAGING_DB.Raw)
      ...
 USAGE only access for Warehouse "TRASNFORM_WH" (Can't modify/resize)
      ...
-Full access to CLEAN schema in STAGING  for all existing & new tables
+Partial USAGE on STAGING_DB
      ...
-Full access to REPORTING schema in PROD for all existing & new tables ...
+Full access to CLEAN schema in STAGING  for all existing & new tables ...
 No access to RAW schema in STAGING
+     ...
+Full access to REPORTING schema in PROD for all existing & new tables

    *  REPORTING_ROLE (Read-only access to PROD.PROD schema & tables)
        ...
 USAGE only access for Warehouse "REPORTING_WH" (Can't modify/resize)
        ...
 Read-Only access to PROD schema in PROD  for all existing & new tables ...
 No access to STAGING database